Bowers & Wilkins Px7 S2 Wireless Headphones Review

 Bowers & Wilkins PX7 Wireless

 The Bowers & Wilkins Px7 S2 Wireless are the next generation of the Bowers & Wilkins PX7 Wireless.
-The second generation have a better build quality, a more balanced and neutral sound profile, which some users may prefer, and their microphone performance is significantly better.
-They also support aptX Adaptive codec for streaming audio in higher quality, or for reducing latency when you're watching videos.
+The second generation have a better build quality and a much more consistent-sounding response on different people, and their microphone performance is significantly better.
+They also support aptX Adaptive codec for streaming audio in higher quality or for reducing latency when you're watching videos.

 Test Results